neoforged/websites/content/news/2025serversidesummer.md

 ## Qualifications

 The aim of this contest is for modders to create serverside only mods for **NeoForge 1.21.1**!
-You can work solo or in a team of people. *(note the prize money is divided among team members)*
+You can work solo or in a team of people. *(Note the prize money is divided among team members)*

 A mod is considered a serverside mod if it can run on a server and retains most functionalities when a vanilla client connects. *(You will be judged based on what functionalities work with vanilla clients)* This means the mod should not be needed on clientside at all to do anything.
 At minimum, the mod should work on dedicated servers but would ideally also work in singleplayer’s integrated server as well.
 Some possible serverside mod ideas you can do are: